JaoRufo/JaoRufo/README.md

 ### About Me:

 Hey there!
 I'm João, a FullStack Developer working with Node.js, Vue, Flutter, and other modern web technologies.
 I enjoy building complete solutions from backend APIs to polished front-end interfaces, always focusing on clean code, performance, and great user experiences.

+Currently, I'm also exploring game development with Godot, Phaser, and multiplayer systems, expanding my skills by creating interactive and real-time experiences.

 ---